GoogleCloudPlatform/community/tutorials/puppet-in-google-cloud-platform.md

 ## Install and run Puppet Master server

-1. SSH into the puppet-master and run the following commands to install puppet into the puppet-master
+1. SSH into the puppet-master instance, then run the following commands to install the Puppet server:

         wget https://apt.puppetlabs.com/puppetlabs-release-pc1-xenial.deb
         sudo dpkg -i puppetlabs-release-pc1-xenial.deb
         sudo apt-get update
         sudo apt-get install puppetserver

-2. Start the server by
+2. Start the Puppet server by running the following command:

         sudo systemctl start puppetserver

-3. Make sure puppet server is running by
+3. Make sure the Puppet server has started by running the following command:

         sudo systemctl status puppetserver

-We should see a line that says "active (running)"
+You should see a see a line that says "active (running)" in the result.

-4. Now that we've ensured the server is running, we can configure it to start at boot by
+4. Configure the Puppet server to start at boot by running the following command:

         sudo systemctl enable puppetserver

-## Install Puppet Agent and request a certificate from Master
+## Install and run the Puppet agent, and request a certificate from the Puppet master

-1. Now SSH in to the puppet agent and run the following commands to install puppet into puppet-Agent
+1. SSH into the puppet-agent instance, then run the following commands to install the Puppet agent:

         wget https://apt.puppetlabs.com/puppetlabs-release-pc1-xenial.deb
         sudo dpkg -i puppetlabs-release-pc1-xenial.deb
         sudo apt-get update
         sudo apt-get install puppet-agent

-2. Before starting Puppet Agent we want to make sure that it knows the Puppet Master address to request the certificate.
-To do that we will edit the        /etc/hosts file.
-At the end of the file, specify the Puppet master server as follows:
+2. Before starting Puppet agent, edit the /etc/hosts file to identify the Puppet master to use to request the certificate.
+At the end of the file, specify the internal IP address of the puppet-master Compute Engine instance, as shown following:

-        Puppet_Master_Compute_Engine_Instance_Internal_IP_Adress      Puppet
+        [PUPPET_MASTER_COMPUTE_ENGINE_INSTANCE_INTERNAL_IP_ADDRESS]      Puppet
+You can get the internal IP address of the puppet-master Compute Engine instance from the VM instances page in the GCP console.

-3. Now run the following Commands to run the Puppet agent
+3. Run the following commands to run the Puppet agent:

         sudo systemctl start puppet
         sudo systemctl enable puppet

-## Sign the certificate to establish a communication
+## Sign the certificate to establish communication between the Puppet master and Puppet agent

-1. The first time Puppet runs on an agent node, it sends a certificate signing request to the Puppet master.
-To list all unsigned certificate requests, run the following command on the Puppet master.
+1. The first time the Puppet agent runs, it sends a certificate signing request to the Puppet master.
+To list all unsigned certificate requests, run the following command on the puppet-master instance:

         sudo /opt/puppetlabs/bin/puppet cert list